Sustainable Gaps

 What this usually feels like.

 Field governance is not paperwork for its own sake.
-It is how site reality becomes a visible record: what changed, who owns the next move, what proof exists, and what decision follows.
+It is how site reality becomes a reviewable record: what changed, who owns the next move, what evidence exists, and what decision follows.
+On regulated and multi-trade sites, that record is what survives the audit.

 Operating Read